bachly/koaladigital-mini-website/README.md

 ### Step 4 - Export and deploy

-To GitHub:
+For GitHub Pages:

 - Run `yarn out-github` to produce the `docs` directory, the root directory of the static website.
 The paths of the pages in here match what is defined in `exportPathMap()`.
 - Commit the `out` directory to GitHub.
 - In GitHub Pages settings, point to the `/docs` directory.

-To Netlify or SurgeSH:
+For Netlify or SurgeSH:

 - Run `yarn out` to produce the `out` directory.
 - Only deploy the `out` directory.